cabinetoffice/national-leadership-centre-website/team/annabel-mahgerefteh.md

 order: 8
 ---

-Annabel supports the NLC to **achieve our strategic objectives**, and she is also part of our team who **deliver international events**.
+Annabel supports the NLC to **achieve our strategic objectives**, leading new strategic thinking and ensuring we have effective governance and business processes.